rohansingh9001/a-chat/README.md

-# aChat: Anonymous Chat
+# a-chat: Anonymous Chat

 > All work and no play makes Jack a dull boy
 > -the shining ( 1980 )

-aChat: A real-time chat application, based on WebSockets, used for meeting up with some random strangers and keeping your identity anonymous.
+a-chat: A real-time chat application, based on WebSockets, used for meeting up with some random strangers and keeping your identity anonymous.
 ## Description
 So this chat application which serves from 00:00 to 01:00 only *:P* , creates an interface of chat between pairs of anonymous users among all the users online.
 ###### Features